Silly Goose Press is now on

 Honk <<>>

-What We’re looking for:
+What We’re Looking For:

 • CRAFT-FORWARD WHIMSY – if your work isn’t this, that’s cool, but we’re probably not a great fit!
 Here’s what we wanna read:

-• fabulism, the fantastical, whimsy, color, magic
+• fabulism and the fantastical, whimsy and magic

-• work that reminds us we love to read (ie the work doesn’t need to be “happy” but the editors would like to feel happy to have read it)
+• work that reminds us we love to read (i.e., the work doesn’t need to be “happy” but the editors would like to feel happy to have read it)

 • a good sense of humor (we don’t need to laugh out loud, but who doesn’t love a good chortle here and there?)